hpicgs/node/LIB_USAGE.md

 ```

 #### (4) Advanced: Combining a Qt GUI with Node.js
 This example, which is borrowed from the examples repository [node-embed](https://github.com/hpicgs/node-embed), fetches an RSS feed from the BBC and displays it in a Qt GUI.
-For this, the feedreader and request modules from NPM are utilized.
+For this, the `feedparser` and `request` modules from NPM are utilized.

 ##### main.cpp
 ```C++